As Theta/Francis tears through the Twin Cities, Cadence must face the person who strays the line between family, friend, and enemy.

 May all return to where all began.”

-Despite everything, Cadence couldn’t help but find the entire scene beautiful as the light filled the dark corners of the cavern and illuminated the steel beams as it seeped out of the cracks of rock.
+Despite everything, Cadence couldn’t help but find the entire scene beautiful as the light filled the dark corners of the cavern and illuminated the steel beams as it seeped out of the jagged rocks.

 When the light completed faded, Francis rose slowly and faced them.
 His eyes were wet but he didn’t seem ashamed.